Using the Proof Editor Help

 Adding a proof line

 To extend the proof, select "add proof line" from the drop-down action menu.
 The line construction box will appear.
 Type the formula which is to appear on the new line.
 Remember to hit 'Return' to finish the formula.
 You will be prompted for the source line numbers.
 Type them, separated by spaces or commas, putting in the numbers of any discharged assumptions in square brackets as required.
 Then select the rule name from the drop-down list, and finally list the assumptions in the text box to the left.
-Just typing the numbers will suffice, even if the display is using a Greek 'α' with subscripts, though you may type 'a2', for instance, to represent 'α2'.
+Just typing the numbers will suffice, even if the display is using a Greek 'α' with subscripts, though you may also type 'a2', for instance, to represent 'α2'.

 Adding a goal